The Guide to Rapid Prototyping Techniques: 3D printing, CNC-machining and casting

 - Turning: this is a process in which the workpiece is put into high-speed rotation while a moving cutting tool removes the material.

 - Milling: this is a process in which the cutting tool itself is put into rotation to bring cutting edges to bear against the workpiece.

 - Drilling: this a process in which holes are drilled by rotating a cutter on the workpiece.

 Casting is mostly used to create multiple models from a first master model that will be used as a reference.
 The master model is typically built using an additive manufacturing technology.
 Both stereolithography and Polyjet process are good candidates.
 The master is the perfect replica of the finished product.
-Once it has been 3D printed, silicone rubber is pourred over it.
+Once it has been 3D printed, silicone rubber is poured over it.
 After being cured, the master is removed.
 The silicon mold is ready with a cavity that can be filled with a liquid urethane resin.
-Depending on the urethane resin, the different “form, fit and function” criterias can be tested.
+Depending on the urethane resin, the different “form, fit and function” criteria can be tested.
 The mold itself can often be used around 20 times before being too degraded by filling it with hot resin.
 Instructables provide lots of useful guides to create this kind of mold.

 Which one is better for your need?

 Part quality and complexity